 There is a ferry service that operates in between Siem Reap to Battambang.
 The route passes across the northern tip of Tonle Sap lake and enters the tributaries in order to get to Battambang.

 Unfortunately, every year there are fatalities caused from the passing wake created by the larger ferry boats.
 This is because the wake can capsize the smaller fishing boats and the occupants drown in the river.

 However, even for the ferry travel is not easy as they can become stranded on mud banks or the propeller can get entangled in river plants.

 While we were traveling from Battambang to my Prey Chas, Cambodia community development project we used some less traveled sections of the tributary rivers.
 This was done more efficiently in a smaller and faster moving boat.

-Flooding on Tonle Sap
+Flooding on Tonle Sap Lake

 The local school is situated 15 feet above ground to stay above the flood line.
 Buildings that are not elevated must be able to float on the water surface of they will become inundated during the flood season.

 It can be inferred that the commercial fishing industry is under reporting their annual catch which explains why the subsistence fisherman are reporting sharply dropping catch levels.
 Subsistence fishing now requires significantly more effort to procure enough fish to survive on.

 I last traveled through the area around Tonle Sap lake in November 2014 to attend the school opening.
 We made use of small open boats and I was astounded by the number of fish that were apparent to the naked eye.
 This was because small fish were literally jumping into the boat as we traveled over the water.
 Fortunately, the virility of the Tonle Sap fishery seems to be holding up for now!